Meet the team

 Connie Williamson – Head of Grants

 My job is to make sure we are the best grant-maker we can be, including ensuring that the Henry Duncan Awards programme continues to be responsive and progressive.
-I also have a key role in the development and delivery of the Foundation’s support service for other grant makers which is delivered through Fortify, our Social Enterprise.
+I also have a key role in the development and delivery of Corra Foundation’s support service for other grant makers which is delivered through Fortify, our Social Enterprise.

-I have been with the Foundation for almost 20 years, working with charities active in Scotland and overseas.
+I have been with the foundation for almost 20 years, working with charities active in Scotland and overseas.
 Over that time I have built skills and expertise in: grants assessment; developing and delivering new grant programmes; criteria reviews; capacity building; monitoring and evaluation support; tendering; and project management.

 My job allows me to learn about the vast range of charitable work that goes on throughout Scotland (and beyond) and is an education every day.
 I never fail to be inspired by the dedication of the people who work in the Scottish voluntary sector.

-Sarah Littlewood – Henry Duncan Grant Manager
+Sarah Littlewood – Manager (Henry Duncan Grants)

 My background is in the retail, further education and voluntary sectors.
 I am a qualified trainer and STEPS motivational facilitator which means I am able to help participants to co-create learning.
 I have extensive experience of supporting adults who are long-term unemployed, including more recently, those with visual impairments.

-My job at the Foundation gives me the opportunity to keep in touch with grassroots projects and allows me the privilege of meeting dedicated and passionate people who give their time to help others.
+My job at Corra Foundation gives me the opportunity to keep in touch with grassroots projects and allows me the privilege of meeting dedicated and passionate people who give their time to help others.

 My job is to support organisations applying for a grant, including helping them to explore what they want to achieve, how they plan to do it and how they can understand the impact they make.